Space CLI: Manage Flashcards with AI in Your Terminal

 "Here are my Spanish flashcards.
 Which words have similar

-The AI sees the whole deck at once.
-It spots patterns you miss when studying one card at a time: false friends, similar-sounding words, overlapping meanings.
+The AI sees the whole deck at once and spots false friends and overlapping meanings you miss when studying one card at a time.

 Generate explanations for tough cards

-When a card refuses to stick, a deeper explanation helps.
-Research on the elaboration effect shows that linking new knowledge to existing knowledge creates more retrieval paths in the brain.
+Research on the elaboration effect shows that linking new knowledge to existing knowledge creates more retrieval paths.

 space card show m3n4o5p6 | claude \

-The generation effect says attempting your own answer before seeing the solution anchors knowledge deeper.
-AI-generated follow-up questions hit this mechanism directly.
+The generation effect says that attempting your own answer before seeing the solution anchors knowledge deeper.
+Pipe any source into your model, let it draft cards, then write them back:

-Format: JSON array with 'front' and 'back' per card."
+flashcards.
+Format: JSON array with 'front' and 'back'."

 space card create --deck e5f6g7h8 \